awsdocs/aws-iot-docs/developerguide/iam-policies.md

 # IAM Policies<a name="iam-policies"></a>

 AWS IoT works with AWS IoT and IAM policies\.
 This topic discusses IAM policies only\.
-For more information, see [ Policies](iot-policies.md)\.
+For more information, see [AWS IoT Core Policies](iot-policies.md)\.
 AWS Identity and Access Management defines a policy action for each operation defined by AWS IoT, including control plane and data plane APIs\.

 ## IAM Managed Policies<a name="iam-managed-policies"></a>